 COME HOME TO MACEDONIA – THE LAND OF YOUR ANCESTORS.

-Time Frame: Program participants will spend three weeks in the summer (June 28 through -July 19, 2019)—known as the Summer Session — in Macedonia.
-Participants who wish to remain beyond the Summer Session 2019 may do so at their discretion.
+Time Frame: Program participants will spend three weeks in the summer (July 3 – July 24, 2020)—known as the Summer Session — in Macedonia.
+Participants who wish to remain beyond the Summer Session 2020 may do so at their discretion.

-Age Limit: 18+.
+Age Limit: Participants need to be between 18-29 years of age.
 You must be 18 years old on the first day of the Birthright Macedonia Summer Session.

 Accommodations: Participants will be housed with Macedonian Host Families, who will provide room and board for the participant.
 At their convenience, a participant may choose to live with relatives, who reside in Skopje or Bitola.
 Any arrangement made between a participant and relatives will be strictly a private arrangement and outside of the purview of Birthright Macedonia.

 Internships: During the work week, participants will be assigned a pre-designated Internship work program that is commensurate with their academic, work or general interests.